 As she has the last two weeks really but yes, “steady decline” is what I say when people ask how she is.

-My dad, sister and brother all take turns sitting awake with her 24 hours of the day.
-Her care is now constant.
+My dad, sister, brother and I all take turns sitting awake with her 24 hours of the day.
+Her cancer treatment and immunotherapy are now constant.
 When we control the pain and discomfort successfully she can’t help herself when she vomits – so we sit vigil, 24 hours a day.
 No one wants to die choking on their own vomit.

 In November she had the all clear for travel – her incurable cancer was regressing.
 She was told to have a wonderful time and check back in when she returned to Perth.
 Three weeks later she was found to have a 21cm tumour on her liver and many more masses on her lungs and kidneys, I think.
 So aggressive we can see visible growth in her abdomen day to day.
 The treatment for the original cancer spread cancer cells around her abdomen.
 We didn’t see that coming.
 Good one, life.